Facinorous-420/dick/README.md

 | `ASSDOMAIN = "127.0.0.1:40115"` | Put this to your ASS domain.
 Can be an ip, or domain for example `https://cdn.mydomain.com` |
 | `PORT = "3000"` | Change this number to the port you wish DICK to run on |

+> **Note**
-:warning:If you want to set a user as admin, currently you must do it via the database file generated at `/src/database/users.json` and change the users role from `user` to `admin`.
+> If you want to set a user as admin, currently you must do it via the database file generated at `/src/database/users.json` and change the users role from `user` to `admin`.
 By default, the first user to login to your dick instance will be admin.

 ### Running